 If my computer, devices or service accounts have been compromised, I will notify you as required by the GDPR.

-You have the right to access, review or delete your personal information.
+You have the right to access, review or delete the personal information I have stored.
 Please send an email to me at firstname.lastname@example.org.
-I will search for all related information to the best of my ability and either provide it to you, provide links to the various online locations, revise or delete it.
 I will retain your request for review or deletion as required to do so by the GDPR.

 This site does not use analytics tools or display advertisements, two of the common tools that set tracking cookies.